sophiambecker/gSMS-validation/README.md

 ### CalcArithmeticAverage.R
 Code that calculated arithmetic averaged as opposed to depth weighted average for comparison purposes.
 ### EffectOfNumberSamplesInFootprint.R
-Used to create Figure 9 in the paper.
+Used to create figure showing the relative error vs number of profiles collected within the footprint for a single calibration.
 Creates the output folder, "NumberSampLocOutput".
 ### NumCalNeeded.R
-Used to create Figure 10 in the paper.
+Used to create figure showing the RMSE vs number of calibration.